-- The structure is in a condition suitable for human habitation. - 2.
-The property has a clear title. - 3.
-The property is not located in a Regulatory Floodway or on Federal leased land. - 4.
-The structure can be elevated to meet the required BFE so the habitable floors are raised to levels which would protect the residential structures from storm surge flooding to reduce future losses from the likelihood of the 100-year Flood Event to the extent practicable.
-However, in no event would a structure be raised greater than 13 feet above the ground level. - 5.
-The structure and land are not contaminated with HTRW or materials. - Based on a visual assessment, the structure does not have signs of actual or potential significant structural defects, distress, or failure (i.e., no evidence of corrosion of steel framing or concrete; no water or insect damage to wood framing; no framing that is in obvious need of repair or replacement, no

-- settlement, cracking, buckling, or collapse of the foundation; no damage to load bearing or masonry walls; no damage to veneer or siding, no evidence of unrepaired roof leaks, etc.). - 7.
-The property is located in a community participating in the NFIP and the property owner has a current Elevation Certificate. - 8.
-The structure complies with the building code and floodplain management codes under which the structure was originally permitted. - There are no special considerations or unique circumstances prohibiting elevation.
+- 3. The structure is in a condition suitable for human habitation. - 4.
+The property is not located in a Regulatory Floodway or on Federal leased land. - 5.
+The structure can be elevated to meet the required BFE so the habitable floors are raised to levels which would protect the residential structures from storm surge flooding to reduce future losses.
+However, in no event would a structure be raised greater than 13 feet above the ground level. - 6.
+The structure and land are not contaminated with HTRW or materials. - 7.
+Based on a visual assessment, the structure does not have signs of actual or potential significant structural defects, distress, or failure (i.e., no evidence of corrosion of steel framing or concrete; no water or insect damage to wood framing; no framing that is in obvious need of repair or replacement, no settlement, cracking, buckling, or collapse of the foundation; no damage to load bearing or masonry walls; no damage to veneer or siding, no evidence of unrepaired roof leaks, etc.). - 8.
+The structure complies with the building code and floodplain management codes under which the structure was originally permitted. - 9.
+There are no special considerations or unique circumstances prohibiting elevation.